leo-brewin/hybrid-latex/README.md

 There are other collections that achieve the same result, see [PyhtonTeX][1] and [SageTeX][2] .

-The main advantages of this collection over PyhtonTeX and SageTeX are:
+The main differences between this package and PyhtonTeX/SageTeX are:

   * The tools are written in Python and Bash rather than LaTeX, thus allowing easy extension to other languages,
   * The results of the active code blocks are saved to a single file that can be easily shared with colleagues, journals or included in other LaTeX documents.